 6. Complete a workplace accident questionnaire as soon as you can – the closer to your accident this is completed the more accurate your description is likely to be and the quicker your employer can act to remove the danger to other workers.

-7. Assist your supervisor in investigating your accident – he will complete a report of your accident and the more accurate the report the better for your compensation claim.
+7. Assist your supervisor in investigating your accident – to allow a report of your accident to be completed.
+The more accurate the report the better for your compensation claim.

 8. Notify your employer of any absence due to your workplace accident – your employer must report your accident to the Health and Safety Executive if it results in you having sick leave for three days or more.

 9. Keep a diary of all your physical symptoms – what they are and on what dates.
 Remember any psychological symptoms including shock, sleepless nights, unusual mood variations should also be recorded.

 10. Keep a record, as well as any receipts, for all the expenses you have as a result of the accident including: lost income, prescription expenses, travel expenses to and from the hospital or your G.P, etc. These expenses can all form part of your workplace accident compensation claim.

 Why is it important to report your accident to your employer?

 Many workers feel awkward asking their employer to properly record and investigate their workplace accident.
 We often hear of the fear of bad feelings from an employer on return to work.

 Although such concerns are understandable – you should not be worried.
 In many ways you are helping your employer keep a proper record, as the law requires.

 These are not only important steps for supporting a workplace accident compensation claim, but also to allow an employer to have full information to prevent a similar – perhaps far worse – accident from occurring.